-1986 A revival of The Royal Shakespeare Company's acclaimed 8 1/2-hour production of The Life and Adventures of Nicholas Nickleby opens on Broadway at the Broadhurst Theatre, once again directed by Trevor Nunn and John Caird.
+1986 A revival of The Royal Shakespeare Company's acclaimed eight-and-a-half-hour production of The Life and Adventures of Nicholas Nickleby opens on Broadway at the Broadhurst Theatre, once again directed by Trevor Nunn and John Caird.

 1989 Willard White becomes the first Black actor to play Othello for the Royal Shakespeare Company when it opens at The Other Place.
 A tin shed in Stratford, the venue served as one of the group’s most intimate and experimental venues.
 Joining White on stage was Ian McKellen as an especially dastardly Iago.